apache/arrow/docs/source/cpp/streaming_execution.rst

 :class:`ProjectNode` executes expressions on input batches and produces new batches.
 Each expression will be evaluated against each batch which is pushed to this node to produce a corresponding output column.
-This is exposed via `arrow::compute::ProjectNodeOptions` component which requires, a `arrow::compute::Expression`, names of the project columns (names are not provided, the string representations of exprs will be used) and a boolean flag to determine synchronous/asynchronous nature (by default asynchronous option is set to `true`).
+This is exposed via :class:`arrow::compute::ProjectNodeOptions` component which requires, a :class:`arrow::compute::Expression`, names of the project columns (names are not provided, the string representations of exprs will be used) and a boolean flag to determine synchronous/asynchronous nature (by default asynchronous option is set to `true`).